Skip to main content

 Issue: I archived a campaign but leads are still receiving emails

 Root cause: This shouldn't happen.
-Archiving automatically pauses campaigns
+Archiving automatically pauses campaigns and stops all activities

 Fix: